-4. Appropriate Timing for Informed Consent
+Timing of Informed Consent

-Special consideration is to be given to the timing and location of all communications concerning informed consent, including when and where informed consent is given.

-An investigator shall seek informed consent only under circumstances that provide the prospective subject or the legally authorized representative sufficient opportunity to discuss and consider whether or not to participate and that minimize the possibility of coercion or undue influence.

-It is recognized that for minimal risk research and in some time sensitive circumstances the consent process may need to occur quickly and at the time of an initial encounter.
-The amount of time required will vary with protocols and individuals.
-When possible, potential subjects are not to be presented with all the information at once or at the last minute.
+- 1. Special consideration is to be given to the timing and location of all communications concerning informed consent, including when and where informed consent is given. - 2.
+An investigator shall seek informed consent only under circumstances that provide the prospective subject or the legally authorized representative sufficient opportunity to discuss and consider whether or not to participate and that minimize the possibility of undue influence or coercion. - 3.
+It is recognized that for minimal risk research and in some time sensitive circumstances, the consent process may need to occur quickly and at the time of an initial encounter - 4.
+The amount of time required will vary with protocols and individuals. - 5.
+When possible, potential subjects are not to be presented with all the information at once or at the last minute. - 6.
 The informed consent process may occur over multiple discussions as appropriate.